Medulli/shrdlite-chalmers/README.md

 Go to http://localhost:8000/shrdlite.html

 ##Test command

 In order to test the project from the command line :

     swipl -q -g main,halt -s javaprolog/shrdlite.pl < examples/small.json

-##Current issues

-When we type in the following query :

-move the black ball inside the red box

-we get the following error :

-[JSON error:SyntaxError: Unexpected end of input]

 ##Physical laws